buildcomplete/yellow-proto/readme.md

 Id|Test|Responsible
 -|-|-
-1|Response should be valid according to specification from all routes when interval contains no data (need to be agreed with customer, suggest respon=0 or header=404) | CG
+1|Response should be valid according to specification from all routes when interval contains no data (need to be agreed with customer, suggest respon=0 or header=404)|CG
+2|Check that datatype is correct (minutes,km/USD) for all endpoints|CG
-2|Check that results are correct when having 'one' sample|VJ 3|Results are selected correct according to query terms (manually specify dataset and verify selection on borders)|VJ 4|Results are correct when have 'two' samples (especially check agreement of median)|VJ 5|Results is correctly loaded when comming from multiple datafiles (example, median across data from January and February should give result as agreed upon)|CG
+3|Check that results are correct when having 'one' sample|VJ 4|Results are selected correct according to query terms (manually specify dataset and verify selection on borders)|VJ 5|Results are correct when have 'two' samples (especially check agreement of median)|VJ 6|Results is correctly loaded when comming from multiple datafiles (example, median across data from January and February should give result as agreed upon)|CG
-6|Perfomance of a single 'get' no requirements is made, what should it be?|CG 7|How many concurrent users will be on the system?|CG
+7|Perfomance of a single 'get' no requirements is made, what should it be?|CG 8|How many concurrent users will be on the system?|CG

 ## Additional specification needed to decide on requirements
 * how different will the queryes be?